maidsafe/temp_safe_network/sn_cli/README.md

 The CLI is just another client Safe application, therefore it needs to be authorised by the user to gain access to the Safe Network on behalf of the user.
 The `auth` command allows us to obtain such authorisation from the account owner (the user) via the Safe Authenticator.

-This command simply sends an authorisation request to the Authenticator available, e.g. the `safe-authd` daemon (see further below for an explanation of how to run it), and it then stores the authorisation response (credentials) in the user's `$XDG_DATA_DIRS/safe-cli/credentials` file.
+This command simply sends an authorisation request to the Authenticator available, e.g. the `sn_authd` daemon (see further below for an explanation of how to run it), and it then stores the authorisation response (credentials) in the user's `$XDG_DATA_DIRS/safe-cli/credentials` file.
 Any subsequent CLI command will read this file to obtain the credentials and connect to the Safe Network for the corresponding operation.

 #### The Authenticator daemon (authd)